ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis: Qualitative Evaluation of Generated Samples

 Additionally, we compute the inter-annotator agreement scores for our MTurk participants to assess the significance of our results.
-Using Krippendorff's $\alpha$ metric, we compute the inter-annotator agreement $\alpha = 0.1216$ for our experiments.
+For our human evaluation experiments with SAFE, we use the Krippendorff's $\alpha$ metric which shows an inter-annotator agreement of $\alpha = 0.1216$.
 This shows a positive correlation between annotators concerning the collected ratings for this task.
 With the absolute score of $\alpha$ being lower than the average scores reported on other rating tasks, we identify key reasons why this may be the case.
 In our case, each annotator does not rate every question present in our evaluation samples.
 So, the unanswered questions by a survey participant are treated as missing values.
 The high number of missing values when utilizing the typical formulation of this metric is one reason for the lower score observed.
-Additionally, other studies attempting to assess inter-annotator agreement of T2I generators \citep{Otani2023-no} on complex text-image datasets such as DrawBench \citep{Saharia2022-pl} have reported similarly low scores, indicating the difficulty of this task.
+Additionally, other studies attempting to assess inter-annotator agreement of T2I generators \cite{Otani2023-no} on complex text-image datasets such as DrawBench \cite{Saharia2022-ui} have reported similarly low scores, indicating the difficulty of this task.